ricsanfre/pi-cluster/documentation/monitoring.md

 ## Configuring Dashboards

-Custom Grafana dashboards can be added creating CongigMap resources, containing dashboard definition in json format, because kube-prometheus-stack configure by default grafana sidecar to check for new ConfigMaps containing label `grafana_dashboard`
+Custom Grafana dashboards can be added creating CongigMap resources, containing dashboard definition in json format, because kube-prometheus-stack configure by default grafana provisioning sidecar to check for new ConfigMaps containing label `grafana_dashboard`

 The default chart values are: